roeszler/kapthol/README.md

 ## 6. Technology
 ---

-8. <a href="#testing">Testing</a>
-   8.2 Test cases (user story based with screenshots) 8.3 Solved bugs
-   8.4 Unsolved bugs
-   8.1 Validator Testing & Accessibility
-    8.1.1 WC html
-    8.1.2 WC CSS
-    8.1.3 Lighthouse
-   8.4 Supported screens and browsers
+The technology used in this project...
 ## 7. Testing
 ---
-Overall I am very satisfied that the included features all work as intended using HTML / CSS coding only.
-The project provides an easy and straightforward way for the users to achieve their goals (Holiday cover / Management Assistance / Sales of Services).
+Overall I am satisfied that the included features all work as intended, employing HTML / CSS coding only.
+The project provides an easy and intuitive path for users to achieve their goals (Holiday cover / Management Assistance / Sales of Services).

 - I have tested that this page works in different browsers: Chrome, Firefox, Safari, Edge.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar that accompanies the google chrome browser.
 - I confirmed that the navigation, header, about us, sign up and contact text are all readable and easy to understand.
 - I have confirmed that the form works: requires entries in every relevant field, will only accept email in the email field, and the submit button works.
-- I have set aech form ([contact](https://roeszler.github.io/kapthol/index.html#contact) and [login / register](https://roeszler.github.io/kapthol/login.html)) to method="get" to allow the interaction of each to return a positive response to the [success.html](https://roeszler.github.io/kapthol/success.html) page as indication of a successful submission.
+- I have set each form ([contact](https://roeszler.github.io/kapthol/index.html#contact) and [login / register](https://roeszler.github.io/kapthol/login.html)) to method="get" to allow the interaction of each to return a positive response to the [success.html](https://roeszler.github.io/kapthol/success.html) page as indication of a successful submission.
 This is for testing purposes, and the final site would interact with a database / CRM messaging system a live scenario.
-- I have confirmed the nav bar sticks to the top of the page with a transparency that elicits content to be seen, however still allows the header text to be seen clearly.
+- I have confirmed the nav bar sticks to the top of the page with a 0.85 transparency that elicits content to be seen, however still allows the header text to be seen clearly.
-- Animation of the header penguin to slightly enlarge and roatate to portray a sense of activity, with the palm tree to enlarge at a slightly slower rate.
-All for visual effect.
+- Animation of the header penguin to slightly enlarge and roatate to portray a sense of activity, with the palm tree to enlarge at a slightly slower rate for user interest and visual effect.
-- White opaque overlya on mouse hover on images (and social links) with hyperlinks.
-This has been included to create a subtle interactivity to the desktop user and promote links to further information / opportunity to connect with potential clients.
+- White opaque overlay on mouse hover on images (and social links) that contain hyperlinks internal and external to the site.
+This has been included to create a subtle interactivity to the desktop user and promote links to further information or opportunity to connect with potential clients.
 - Hover of form fields changing to slight blue border
 - Centralised form sections on screen widths less than 1200 pixels
 - Map section created that inherits and intergrates appropriately with google maps

 __Size / Responsivitiy Considerations__

-The site functions with the primary light blue, white and black/grey interactions on all sites.
+The site functions with the primary light blue, sailor blue, white and black/grey interactions on subsequent elements.

-The mobile site has been designed to reduce the amount of information available and better direct the user to a message / contact us outcome.
+The mobile site has been designed to reduce the amount of information available and better direct the user to a message and/or contact us outcome.

 It has been designed to reflect that mobile users are mobile when accessing the site and in so, look to satisfying an immediate need, such as researching directions in a new city or looking up a phone number or an address.